Since the past three have been so successful,* I am putting out a call for people to participate in Leadership Day 2010. As I said three years ago:

 So… let’s help them out.

-11 12, 2009, blog about whatever you like related to effective school technology leadership: successes, challenges, reflections, needs, wants, etc. Write a letter to the administrators in your area.
+- On Friday, July 30, 2010, blog about whatever you like related to effective school technology leadership: successes, challenges, reflections, needs, wants, etc. Write a letter to the administrators in your area.
 Post a top ten list.
 Make a podcast or a video.
 Highlight a local success or challenge.
 Recommend some readings.
 Do an interview of a successful technology leader.
 Respond to some of the questions below or make up your own.
 If you participated in years past, post a follow-up reflection.
 Whatever strikes you.
-The official hashtag for your post and/or Twitter is

 Some prompts to spark your thinking